blueputty01/md-to-anki/README.md

 Once a file is successfully parsed, the script will add `***` to the end of the file name to indicate that it has been processed.
 If the file has already been processed, it will be skipped.

+# Contributing 🤝

+Feel free to contribute to this project by opening an issue or creating a pull request!